“The Surprising Effects of Loneliness on Your Health: Study Finds Similarities to Deprivation of Food – Science Alert”

 “In the laboratory study, we found striking similarities between social isolation and food deprivation.
 Both conditions caused decreased energy and increased fatigue, which is surprising given the Food deprivation literally makes us lose energy, while social isolation won’t.”

 For the laboratory study, 30 female volunteers were examined during 3 separate days of 8 hours each: one day without social contact, one day without food, and one day without social contact or food.
-Participants provided feedback about their stress, mood and fatigue, while their heart rate and salivary cortisol levels (standard indicators of stress) were also measured.
+Participants provided feedback regarding their stress, mood and fatigue, while their heart rate and salivary cortisol levels (standard indicators of stress) were also measured.

 Loneliness

 The field experiment involved 87 participants living in Austria, Italy or Germany, and covered periods of COVID-19 lockdown measures between April and May 2020.
-Participants spent at least 8 hours in isolation and were asked to answer questions via smartphone about stress, mood and fatigue.
+Participants spent at least 8 hours in isolation and were asked to answer questions via smartphone regarding stress, mood and fatigue.

-While the field experiment did not include food, its results — lower energy levels after isolation — matched the lab work, suggesting that the comparison between lack of social interaction and energy loss is the right one.
+While the field experiment did not include food, its results — lower energy levels following isolation — matched the lab work, suggesting that the comparison between lack of social interaction and energy loss is the right one.
 The real-world test was also where those who lived alone were shown to be the most socially affected.
 And their reported energy levels decreased on days when they interacted with no one around compared to days with few short social interactions – an effect not seen in the less social participants.

 So with the passage of time and continued isolation, the damage is likely to get worse, as previous studies have compared loneliness to public health problems such as obesity, indicating that there is a high risk of premature death due to social isolation.